How do Jews get to hell?

 And we can add to Jack’s query, what the heck is an epikoros anyway?
 Why does it have its own word, one that hardly occurs anywhere else in Talmud and is named after a Greek pleasure-seeker?
 Why is he so singularly bad?
 After all, we’ve just come from pages of the Talmud that discuss rebellious sages and false prophets, and they seem much more worthy of eternal punishment than a common garden-variety sensualist or atheist, yet they are only condemned to mortal death.
 The epikoros, by contrast, faces eternal death.
 Where’s the equity here?
 “Lo fair!” as my son’s classmates used to shout in kindergarten in Israel, “No fair!”

 Worse, when the rabbis finally get around to describing the epikoros nine pages of Talmud later, they seem to have saved up their greatest outrage for him in a self-serving festival of indignation.
 What does the epikoros do that’s so bad?
 Why, he has the temerity to make fun of those same rabbis and Torah scholars.
 He mocks them for being useless or self-serving, or questions the absurdity of their rulings or disparages them for making senseless rules that make life harder just to keep themselves busy (“They forbade us the raven but let us eat dove”).
 He insults them in front of others.
 The over-sensitivity of the sages to even the merest slight leaves plenty of room for cynicism.
-It looks like they’ve constructed a great, self-serving Catch-22: if you make fun of us, like for instance defining an epikoros as someone who mocks or questions us, then you are one.
+It looks like they’ve constructed a great, self-serving Catch-22: if you make fun of us and our authority, like for instance for defining an epikoros as someone who mocks or questions us, then you are one, and you are going to die an eternal death.

 Yet, by contrast, the section (Cheilik – “Portion” – in Sanhedrin) has some of the most elegant and monumental displays of exegesis and story-telling in the Talmud.
-Their eloquence is warranted because here they aren’t just adjudicating civil or capital penalties in this world, they describe awesome events like the resurrection of the dead and when the Messiah comes.
-They also are passing sentence on your immortal soul.
+The rabbis’ eloquence is warranted because here they aren’t just adjudicating civil or capital penalties in this world, they are describing awesome cosmic events like the resurrection of the dead, when the Messiah comes, and the ultimate fate of your immortal soul.

-So maybe we should take them seriously when they come to the matter of the epikoros and not dismiss their condemnation as just an extended fit of self-serving peevishness.
+So maybe when they come to the matter of the epikoros we should look at their condemnation as more than just an extended fit of self-serving peevishness.

 Indeed, if we delve this strange word more closely, it tells a deeper story, one that reveals a startling unity to these seemingly mismatched list of three big sins.
-It uncovers a hidden sophistication carrying so much theological power that our cynical view of them as a bunch of racketeers protecting their own authority is replaced with admiration for mortals who have undertaken the dauntless task of trying to read the Divine Mind.
+It uncovers a hidden sophistication carrying so much theological power that our cynical view of the rabbis as a bunch of racketeers protecting their turf is replaced with admiration for these learned mortals who have undertaken the dauntless task of trying to read the Divine Mind.

 How to lose your portion in the world to come